February 10, 2011

 So Season after season you go up north to Scotland - and some times - rarely - to the Lakes and Wales - to go winter climbing.
 You’ve undertaken a standard apprenticeship or rock and then ice, easy routes first - almost walking - then onto harder routes.
 But now you feel in a rut, climbing no harder than III or IV.

-Here are three common types of climber who are in this position:
+Here are three common types of climber you’ll find in this position:

 You’re just crap - but happy to be that way.

-In this case you’re just hopeless and weak, and even on grade III’s your out of our depth.
+In this case, you’re just hopeless and weak, and even on grade III’s your out of our depth.
 This is probably down to the fact that you climb very little, and the climbing you have done has not built up your confidence.
-You’re a tourists and you know you are; unwilling to put the effort in the climb any harder, and also happy to keep it that way.
-Sure it would be nice to do thoes hard Cold Climbs classics, but really you’re just not cut out for the scary stuff.
+You’re a tourist and you know you are; unwilling to put the effort in the climb any harder, and also happy to keep it that way.
+Sure it would be nice to do those hard Cold Climbs classics, but really you’re just not cut out for the scary stuff.

 The faltering Tiger

-Before we go on it’s worth pointing out - in fact make it your mantra - that “Grade V is HVS and grade VI is E1”.
+Before we go on it’s worth pointing out - in fact, make it your mantra - that “Grade V is HVS and grade VI is E1”.
 Can you climb those grades comfortably?
-If not that this is probably the most important bench mark to reach (although not far all) before you consider hard winter routes, as a V Diff climber will probably lack the mental, physical and mechanical skills needed to stay healthy on most hard winter routes.
-If you can’t climb that hard, and you don’t feel like you can push your rock grade that high then stop reading here (climbing HVS and E1 is easy with only a small amount of work…. really).
+If not that this is probably the most important benchmark to reach (although not for all) before you consider hard winter routes, as a V Diff climber will probably lack the mental, physical and mechanical skills needed to stay healthy on most hard winter routes.
+If you can’t climb that hard, and you don’t feel like you can push your rock grade that high then stop reading here (climbing HVS and E1 are easy with only a small amount of work…. really).

-So have you past that test - you read on!
+So have you passed that test - you read on!

 Learn to climb ice well

 And so if you’re going to climb ice then learn to climb ice.
 This can be done in two ways.
 The best is to go on an ice climbing holiday (climbing in Scotland is never a holiday), somewhere like Canada, Norway or France.
-Hell make it a long weekend.
+He’ll makes it a long weekend.

 Go out armed with sharp axes and crampons and plenty of screws, and start easy and work your way up in difficulty.
-Have a go at top roping something stupid.
+Have a go at top-roping something stupid.
 Watch how the locals do it.
-Get your shit dialed dude.
+Get your shit dialled dude.

 The other cheaper option is to get on an ice climbing wall in the summer and get some experience on the steep stuff, gaining confidence, after all when climbing ice - which when you think about it is pretty easy - is all about believing that last statement.